DapperBenji/YellowCloud/README.md

 - Various fixes to the dark mode (Special thanks to https://soundcloud.com/lasseppedersen).
 - Made the settings button responsive.

-### Version 1.5 (Big update) ###
+### Version 1.5 ###
 - Fixed a huge bug where the tracks skipping changes wasn't loaded.
-It will now automaticly scroll the page to load changes into DOM.
+It will now automatically scroll the page to load changes into DOM.
 - Added a quick display type switch for the stream page.
 - Added the option to show hidden tracks.
-- Added a link to the project's new trello board.
+- Added a link to the project's new Trello board.
 - Added an option to hide longer tracks (May still me bugs).
 - Cleaned the code a bit.
 - Added short name to the manifest.